 - Are you interested in interactive machine learning and the connection between sensors, phones, and people?

 Here’s some additional advice about getting involved with the group, depending upon your situation.

 Potential Ph.D. students

 Dr. Intille can admit and advise students either through the CCIS Computer Science PhD program or the unique Personal Health Informatics Ph.D. program.
 Potential students must meet the admissions criteria of one of these competitive programs.
 Most people will have a strong preference for one program over the other after reviewing the program websites, because the curricular emphases are quite different.
 If you want to work with Dr. Intille and decide to apply, definitely let him know so he can keep an eye out for your application.
-If you are admitted into either of these programs, it will be with funding.
+If you are admitted into either of these programs as a full-time student, it will be with funding.